cssbristol/cssbristol.co.uk/_events/2020_03_25_minecraft.md

 cohost:
 ---

-Corona Virus has all of us board - lets stay social and play Minecraft together!
+Corona Virus has all of us bored - lets stay social and play Minecraft together!

 Join us on our Minecraft server at mc.cssbristol.co.uk